chezyio/SC3010/README.md

         -   Not all user are trusted
 -   From trusted apps to untrusted apps
     -   Simple real-time systems only run one specific app from trusted sources
-    -   Modern PCs and smartphones run apps from third-party developers
+    -   Time-sharing systems like modern PCs and smartphones run apps from third-party developers
         -   Not all apps are trusted
 -   From standalone systems to networked systems
     -   Isolated computer systems only need to protect against physical threats